Smoothly knotted and topologically unknotted nullhomologous surfaces in 4-manifolds: Introduction and main result

 \subsection{Acknowledgements:}

 We are indebted to Bob Gompf for useful e-mail correspondence, which motivated the writing of this note.
 We thank John Etnyre and Bob Gompf for patiently pointing out the need to rectify the proof of Lemma 1 in an earlier version of the note.
-We thank Nathan Sunukjian for helpful correspondence, and Danny Ruberman and an anonymous referee for their suggestions that helped us improve the note.
+We thank Maggie Miller and Danny Ruberman, and an anonymous referee for their time and their suggestions, which helped us improve the note.
+Je remercie Baptiste Morin et Sol Avino pour l'aide dans la traduction du r\'esum\'e.